sbweeden/fidophoto/README.md

 ## Other possible customizations:

 1. If you want to customize the "department" that the user belongs to as seen when verifying a photo, see ciservices.js, and search for "result.reg.department".
 You could use any attribute from the user profile (to trace what is avaialable: console.log(JSON.stringify(userSCIMRecord));
-1. In the Cloud Identity application definition you could enforce conditional 2FA for SSO to the application if desired.
+1. In the CI application definition (under Sign-on -> Access Policy) you could enforce conditional 2FA for SSO to the application if desired.

 ## Testing end-to-end with Postman and signing and verifying a photograph: